daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 ![screenshot of running daytona server](assets/20240823_how_to_setup_postgresql_playground_in_daytona_img_1.jpg)

-Choose yes and should see similar output in the screenshot below
+Choose "yes" and should see similar output in the screenshot below

 ![screenshot of successfully running daytona](assets/20240823_how_to_setup_postgresql_playground_in_daytona_img_2.jpg)

 ### Step 2

-Run the command below to add your git provider if you haven't setup one
+Run the command below to add your git provider if you haven't set up one

 ```bash
 daytona git provider add
 ```

-Follow the prompts after running the command to setup your provider.
+Follow the prompts after running the command to set up your provider.
 In our case it's GitHub

 ### Step 3